-This herb butter turkey is the perfect Thanksgiving recipe for beginner chefs.
-Moist and juicy with amazing flavor in a fool-proof set of instructions.
+This juicy herb butter turkey is the perfect Thanksgiving recipe for beginner chefs.
+Rubbed with an easy citrus herb butter mix and roasted for a golden brown, crispy top.

 Sage: Carefully trim the stems from the sage leaf and just chop the leafy part.